Trial and sentencing of Robert H. Richards IV

 Robert H. Richards IV (born 1966/1967) is a convicted child rapist and great-grandson of chemical magnate Irénée du Pont and heir to the du Pont family fortune.

 Biography

 Richards is the son of Robert H. Richards III and Mariana, daughter of Mariana DuPont Stillman.
 He lives in Delaware, and owns three homes, located in Greenville and North Shores.
 He married Tracy Richards, but they later divorced.

 Rape conviction and allegations

-In 2009, Richards entered a guilty plea and was convicted of raping his 3-year-old daughter, after the girl reported the abuse to her grandmother.
-Instead of serving out his eight-year prison sentence, the sentencing order signed by Delaware Superior Court Judge Jan R. Jurden said that the "defendant will not fare well" in prison and thus the eight-year sentence was suspended.
+In 2009, Richards entered a guilty plea and was convicted of raping his three-year-old daughter, after the girl reported the abuse to her grandmother.
+Instead of serving out his eight-year prison sentence, the sentencing order signed by Delaware Superior Court Judge Jan R. Jurden reportedly considered that the "defendant will not fare well" in prison and the eight-year sentence was suspended.
 Delaware Public Defender Brendan J. O'Neill expressed surprise that Jurden would use such a rationale to avoid sending Richards to prison.
+According to ABA Journal, Judge Jurden "didn't say 'he will not fare well in prison' during the hearing", but the phrase appeared in the notes section of the sentencing order, and may have reflected arguments made by the defense lawyer.
+The sentencing occurred as part of a plea deal, where Richards had to register as a sex offender, attend rehabilitation therapy and promise not to have any contact with the victim or anyone under the age of 16.